Yerevan City Tour

 Be prepared for a good amount of physical activity when visiting these attractions, as most of them involve a lot of walking, including some stair climbing.
 A thorough day of exploring will rack up at least 10,000 steps and involve ascending and descending 200-300 stairs.
 But don’t worry, there are also a few spots where you can make some great discoveries without having to move much at all.

-So, what are the best landmarks and attractions in Yerevan?
+So, what are the best attractions in Yerevan?
 Let's find out!

 1. The Cascade